Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Mon Oct 30 2023
+Last update on Tue Oct 31 2023

-**63 day before 2024 ⏱** days before new years
+**62 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️